Military: Technology

 On land, the first significant technological advance in warfare was the development of ranged weapons, notably the sling and later the bow and arrow.
 The next significant advance came with the domestication of the horses and mastering of equestrianism, creating cavalry and allowing for faster military advances and better logistics.
 Possibly the most significant advancement was the wheel, a staple of transportation, starting with the chariot and eventually siege engines.
 The bow was manufactured in increasingly larger and more powerful versions to increase both the weapon range and armour penetration performance, developing into composite bows, recurve bows, longbows, and crossbows.
 These proved particularly useful during the rise of cavalry, as horsemen encased in ever-more sophisticated armour came to dominate the battlefield.
+The most advanced form of steel armour was full plate armour.
+It encased the wearer in a suit of steel and was designed to allow the joints and muscles to move as freely as possible and thereby maintain their harmonious reciprocal relationship.
+This meant that the reduction to the wearer's agility due to carrying the weight of the armour was minimised while protection was maximised.

 In medieval China, gunpowder had been invented, and was increasingly used by the military in combat.
 The use of gunpowder in the early vase-like mortars in Europe, and advanced versions of the longbow and crossbow with armour-piercing arrowheads, put an end to the dominance of the armoured knight.
 Gunpowder resulted in the development and fielding of the musket, which could be used effectively with little training.
 In time, the successors to muskets and cannons, in the form of rifles and artillery, would become core battlefield technology.